loichyan/tmux-toggle-popup/README.md

 ### `@popup-toggle`

-**Description**: A shell script to toggle a popup: when invoked in a popup of the same name, it closes the popup; otherwise, it opens a popup of the specified name.
-If no argument is passed or `--force` is specified and called in a popup, it will close the popup.
+**Description**: A shell script to toggle a popup.
+When invoked in your working session, it opens a reusable popup window identified by `--name`.
+It supports three modes to handle nested toggle calls, specifically when invoked in an opened popup with a different name specified:

-By default, if you call it with the name _A_ specified within another opened popup _B_, it will open a new popup _A_ inside _B_ instead of closing _B_ (i.e., popup-in-popup).
-You may find this behavior surprising, but tmux simply allows us to do so.
-This can be prevented by the `--force` flag.
-Or you can bind `run "#{@popup-toggle}"` to a primary toggle key, which will close the opened popup anyway.
+1. `switch`: The default mode.
+Keep the popup window open and switch to the new popup.
+2. `force-close`: Close the opened popup window.
+This is the expected behavior when the name matches or no arguments are provided.
+3. `force-open`: Open a new popup window within the current one, i.e., popup-in-popup.

 If you have set popup keybindings in your `.tmux.conf`, which should be loaded in both your default server and the popup server, there's no need to worry about the toggle keys.
 For instance, if `M-t`